Councilmember Kathy Lambert represents District 3, the largest of the nine council districts, encompassing nearly half the area of the County.

 Prior to serving on the King County Council, Kathy was a State Representative from the 45th District for seven years.
 She received her BA and her teaching credential from the University of Washington.
 Kathy taught school for sixteen years and is also a published poet and author of a children’s book about the life of Dr. Martin Luther King, Jr.

-Kathy enjoys traveling, hiking, reading, visiting with friends and being a grandmother.
+Kathy enjoys traveling, hiking and being a grandmother.